mbianchidev/mbianchidev/README.md

 </div>

-- ☸️ **[KLab CLI](https://github.com/mbianchidev/klab-cli)** - A CLI to manage Kubernetes clusters consistently across clouds and tenants
+- ☸️ **[KLab CLI](https://github.com/mbianchidev/klab-cli)** - A CLI to manage Kubernetes clusters consistently across clouds and tenants.
+Outdated af.
-- 💵 **[Financial Cool](https://github.com/mbianchidev/financial-cool)** - A curated list of financial resources, projects and products
+- 💵 **[Financial Cool](https://github.com/mbianchidev/financial-cool)** - A curated list of financial resources, projects and products.
+There's better out there, Reddit communities already have it all.
-- 🕹️ **[Blockster 2D](https://github.com/mbianchidev/blockster-2d)** - A 2D game developed during the Global Game Jam hackathon in Milan
+- 🕹️ **[Blockster 2D](https://github.com/mbianchidev/blockster-2d)** - A 2D game developed during the Global Game Jam hackathon in Milan, fun to play, might de-archive it in the future but unlikely.
-- ☁️ **[Cloud Native Days](https://github.com/mbianchidev/cloud-native-days)** - Cloud Native Days event resources
+- ☁️ **[Cloud Native Days](https://github.com/mbianchidev/cloud-native-days)** - Cloud Native Days event resources, it is probably not relevant.
-- 📜 **[Platform Engineering Manifesto](https://github.com/mbianchidev/platform-engineering-manifesto)** - The Agile Manifesto, but for Platform Engineering
+- 📜 **[Platform Engineering Manifesto](https://github.com/mbianchidev/platform-engineering-manifesto)** - The Agile Manifesto, but for Platform Engineering, it might still be relevant.

 ---